 Similarly to the wardrobe, use any scrap wood to create a shelf.
 Remember to sand this down before using and add a lick of paint or varnish to finish off the look.

-Now that you're feeling creative, we've rounded up all the best kid's book storage ideas that you can buy.
+Now that you're feeling inspired, we've rounded up all the best kid's book storage ideas that you can buy.

 Let their imaginations run wild while reading and once your little ones' are done, get them excited about tidying up with their very own Frozen Disney Bookcase.
 Turn it into a game by having them transform into their favourite Frozen characters like Elsa or Olaf, and collecting all the books before they're magically turned into ice.